sjadamdev/Logistics.TechnicalAssement/README.md

 # Logistics.TechnicalAssement

-This repo contains the orignal Technical Assement files, including Exercise.docx, Wireframe.png, and logistics-uk-fullstack-exercise.zip
+This repo contains the original Technical Assement files, including Exercise.docx, Wireframe.png, and logistics-uk-fullstack-exercise.zip

-The React Application is located in subfolder of this repository, please run following three commands to run the application:
+The React Application is located in subfolder of this repository and was built using Visual Studio Code, please run following three commands to run the application:

 cd .\logistics-uk-fullstack-exercise\logistics-technical-assessment
 npm install